simlun/socializer/tickets/whiteboard.md

 Workflows
 =========

-* First screen is a landing page
+* First screen is the screen for creating a new event
     * Create new Event
     * Sign in to continue with your previous events